 If you read any posts in a forum or joined in a conversation in a discussion group, I know you have seen them, those small blurbs at the bottom of each post.
 Perhaps you just didn’t know how to create them.

-In this article, I will show you exactly how to build them.
+In this article, I will show you exactly how to build a signature line.
 From now on, every time you post or reply on a forum, a mini ad will display, directing web visitors to your site.
 These additional “eyeballs” on your site can add up over time, especially if you are participating and an active and well indexed forum.

-I guess I don’t have to tell you that *good copy* is important, however, discussion of what good copy techniques are — is a little outside the scope of this post.
+I guess I don’t have to tell you that *good copy* is important.
+However, discussion of what “good copy techniques” are — is a little outside the scope of this post.
+I invite you to visit Ben Settle or one of the other copywriters that specialize in teaching you.

 Just the mechanics first.